A word on the wine

 We travel south from Salta through the Valles Calchaquies, populated for centuries by aboriginal tribes, and the seat of fierce resistance to the Spanish invaders.
 In these parts, the only Spaniards welcomed were Jesuit priests bringing vines to produce wine for mass: starting what is now a thriving industry in the highest altitude wine region in the world.

-Just south of Cafayate, Salta province’s premier wine town, we’ll visit the 1,000 year old settlement of Quilmes, the final pocket of resistance to the Hispanic invasion, a proud tribe of indigenous warriors only defeated in 1666, more than 100 years after the Spanish arrival.
+Just south of Cafayate, Salta Argentine wine country’s premier wine town, we’ll visit the 1,000 year old settlement of Quilmes, the final pocket of resistance to the Hispanic invasion, where a proud tribe of indigenous warriors was only defeated in 1665, more than 100 years after the Spanish arrival.

 Nearby is the work of one artistic genius: Hector Cruz, whose Pachamama museum at Amaicha del Valle is inspired by and dedicated to the indigenous culture.

-We head south into the sleepy province of Catamarca to visit a vineyard in Santa Maria founded by Augustinian monks, with its rare Barbera and excellent dessert wine (not just for mass!) before heading onto Hualfin, home to the tiny 18th century church of Nuestra Señora del Rosario, and the 17th century ruins of rebel chief Juan Chelemin.
+We head south into the sleepy province of Catamarca to visit a vineyard in Santa Maria founded by Augustinian monks, with its rare (for Argentina) Barbera and tasty dessert wine before heading onto Hualfin, home to the 18th century church of Nuestra Señora del Rosario, and the 17th century ruins of rebel chief Juan Chelemin.
 Happily, there also happens to be a co-operative vineyard here producing excellent Torrontes and Malbec.

 Further south, we visit the second oldest city in Argentina: Londres, founded in 1558, and named after the British capital to mark the wedding of the English princess Mary Tudor to Philip II of Spain.

-Nearby, hidden away in the forest, are the ruins of the most important Inca settlement in Argentina: Shinkal.
+Hidden in the forest nearby are the ruins of the most important Inca settlement in Argentina: Shinkal.
 This was the southern regional capital of the Inca empire and exhibits well-preserved sun and moon temples and ceremonial platforms.

 From here we travel south along the Route of Adobe visiting boutique vineyards in Catamarca and La Rioja, producing some fine Tannat, Petit Verdot and Viognier.
-We can visit the co-operative winery of Chilecito with its organic and fair trade wines, including the award-winning Tilimuqui Torrontes and Cabernet Sauvignon/Bonarda.
+We can visit the co-operative winery of Chilecito with its award-winning organic fair trade Tilimuqui Torrontes and Cabernet Sauvignon/Bonarda.